-I recently met a dog owner of a 2-year old double merle Aussie Doodle who was deaf and visually impaired due to the double merle breeding practices.
+I recently met a dog owner of a 2-year-old double merle Aussie Doodle who was deaf and visually impaired due to the double merle breeding practices.
 This person had inherited the dog from a rescue since the previous breeder didn’t want to take care of the animal due to its special needs.
 This caused me to do a ton of research on how dogs get to be a double merle.
-In addition, I also explored what the probabilities and downsides of being a double merle were.
+In addition, I also explored the probabilities and downsides of being a double merle.

-The merle colored Australian Shepherds, Great Danes, Corgis, and Border Collie’s all have a unique and signature look because they are usually multi-colored.
-Many new pet owners seek out this multi-colored look, but there are a downsides and risks that dogs can be a double merle.
+The merle-colored Australian Shepherds, Great Danes, Corgis, and Border Collies all have a unique and signature look because they are usually multi-colored.
+Many new pet owners seek out this multi-colored look, but there are downsides and risks that dogs can be a double merle.
 If you’re a breeder, keep in mind that two merle dogs should not be bred together or there is a chance of developing a dog that has the double merle gene.
 Many breeders have also been reproducing this dog due to the high demand and low probability of getting a double merle.

 What is a Double Merle Dog?